-Healthcare & Life Sciences - GVS manufactures a wide range of filters and components covering numerous gas/air and liquid filtration applications (filters for breathing and anaesthesia, surgery, insufflation, suction and ventilation and for drug delivery, parenteral nutrition, transfusion and haemodialysis).
+Healthcare & Life Sciences

+GVS Scientific Laboratory accredited by MIUR GVS manufactures a wide range of filters and components covering numerous gas/air and liquid filtration applications (filters for breathing and anaesthesia, surgery, insufflation, suction and ventilation and for drug delivery, parenteral nutrition, transfusion and haemodialysis).
 A major contribution to the development of healthcare products is provided by the GVS Scientific Laboratory, accredited by the Italian Ministry of Research (MIUR), which supports the company divisions in research and development, working in synergy with numerous international hospitals and universities.
 The Laboratory division can also carry out projects on an OEM (Original Equipment Manufacturer) basis, working closely with companies around the world to provide new cutting-edge solutions or finished products, for example, for medical devices, diagnostics, food & beverage or environmental monitoring.

-- Energy & Mobility GVS boasts 40 years of experience in high and very high volume insert moulding (10-100 million pcs) and in high precision machining.
+Energy & Mobility

+40 years of experience in insert moulding GVS boasts 40 years of experience in high and very high volume insert moulding (10-100 million pcs) and in high precision machining.
 The Energy & Mobility Division is able to produce filters and components using any thermoplastic material.
 The current production includes a wide range of filters for ABS systems, transmission, low and high pressure petrol injection systems, high-pressure common rail diesel, oil circuits, transmission units, Urea filters and fuel-tanks.
 GVS is also a leading manufacturer of ventilation membranes for mechatronics' applications, sensors and, with its Brazilian plant, a leading manufacturer of DBW throttle valves, gears and shafts for throttle bodies.
+At GVS each new OEM product is designed, developed and tested in collaboration with the client's technical team, to guarantee maximum efficiency in the realisation of the projects.

+Health & Safety

+Design and production of a wide range of air filters

-At GVS each new OEM product is designed, developed and tested in collaboration with the client's technical team, to guarantee maximum efficiency in the realisation of the projects. - Health & Safety GVS designs and manufactures a wide range of air filters used in the field of respiratory protection as well as a wide range of filters for industrial and commercial applications (e.g. molecular filtration products that trap chemicals, environmental contaminants and odours).
+GVS designs and manufactures a wide range of air filters used in the field of respiratory protection as well as a wide range of filters for industrial and commercial applications (e.g. molecular filtration products that trap chemicals, environmental contaminants and odours).
 GVS also offers complete filter maintenance services, energy and air quality diagnostics.